 However, some books do offer more advanced wagers such as teasers and pleasures.
 These aren't as common, but they are nice to play around with if you ever feel like switching it up from your normal routine.
 Here are a few other types of bets that you might see:

 Achieving a basic level of familiarity with the most common types of football bets is only the beginning.
 It's time now to develop the skills you need to do better than the average sports bettor.
 We have four in-depth strategy articles that we'd like to recommend as a starting point:

 - Poisson distributions for prop betting

 The majority of the advice in this guide applies equally to NFL and NCAA football.
-The biggest difference between pro and college football is that there is significantly more parity in the NFL.
+The biggest difference between pro and college football is that there's significantly more parity in the NFL.
 In other words, the skill differences between NFL teams are usually less pronounced than in college games.

-It is generally agreed that NFL handicapping is more difficult because there are fewer teams, fewer games to track and more people betting on those games.
+It's generally agreed that NFL handicapping is more difficult, because there are fewer teams, fewer games to track, and more people betting on those games.
 Oddsmakers follow the NFL closely and know it inside out.
 Therefore, their lines tend to be pretty spot-on.

 In any case, it wouldn't hurt to do your homework before you bet on any particular game.
 The odds are there are a hundred other people considering betting on the same game.
 If you can out-study the competition and practice smart bankroll management, you'll be well on your way to outperforming all the other casual bettors out there.